ishanhanda/BestBooks/README.md

 # BestBooks
-A demo app that shows how to use The New York Times Books public API.
+A demo iOS app that shows how to use The New York Times Books public API.

 Swift version 2.2